 I love languages, science, the natural world, diversity, ancient Egyptian mythology, symbolism, and interesting fictional critters.
-I live in northern Texas with my partner Jerynn and a whole houseful of animals and instruments.
+I live in northern Texas with my partner Jerynn and a whole houseful of animals and instruments and books.

-I am a prolific non-human-centric writer (700+ pieces of fiction from 2000-2009, baby) who greatly enjoys turning tropes on their heads.
+I am a prolific non-human-centric writer (700+ pieces of fiction from 2000-2009; I kinda stopped counting after that) who greatly enjoys turning tropes on their heads.
 I’ve participated in National Novel-Writing Month since 2003 and reached the 50,000 word goal every year save one, and I’ve also thrown in with Camp NaNoWriMo and StoryADay more than once.

 I’ve got select stories available for your (free!) reading pleasure, as well as some short fiction released for Kindle.

-Current projects: When The Sun Bathed In Blood, a novella based in Egyptian mythology; Everything to Lose, a scifi on-world adventure novel, and The Last Devil, a high fantasy military novel.
+Current projects: Black Blood, an epic hero’s-quest novel starring an alien race; Everything to Lose, a scifi on-world adventure novel, and The Last Devil, a high fantasy military novel.